 Please notice the search features, detailed descriptions and notes, and many other features as you browse and explore the Sponge Guide, 4th Edition.

 Species of sponges differ in shape, color, texture.
 However, even individuals of the same species can differ in their appearance between geographic areas, and between habitats and through their growth.
 By providing numerous images covering the variation of most species, this guide helps both laymen and expert in the identification.

-Every image presented in this database has been examined and identified using established taxonomic techniques.
+Every image presented in this database has been examined and tagged with searchable physical characteristic, and the species identification has been carried out using established taxonomic techniques.